 We had a bit of a faff trying to decide what to do with this opening when it was actually built though because we wanted to include a wine rack but didn't want to shell out ££'s for a bespoke made one.

 As the Chief Wine Connoisseur of the house I got Neil to assess our options.
 He did some research and found a company called BottleBlock who make stackable blocks, no glue, no nails required, just blocks of wood that you slot in place to create this bespoke beehive look wine rack which can be changed, removed or repositioned later down the line (if you gave up alcohol perhaps!)
 It saved us so much money as we thought we'd have to get a wine rack made up at the risk of not liking it or it not fitting.
 We are delighted with how this turned out.

 The kitchen tiles

 Confession!
 Our kitchen tiles were about the only thing that we chose really last minute on a trip to our local Topps Tiles store in Lewes.

-We went in there to order our gorgeous stone floor for the utility room (sneak peek on my instagram) and came out with the car full of these beautiful Artisau Gloss tiles in White for the kitchen.
+We went in there to order our gorgeous stone floor for the utility room (sneak peek on my instagram) and came out with the car full of these beautiful Artisau Gloss tiles in White for the kitchen (similar option HERE).
 I am thrilled with the way they suit the room given it was such a last minute thing.
 The light grey gunmetal grout we went for will make it much easier to keep the tiles clean in the high traffic cooking/washing up areas too.

 Getting our double belfast sink from Tap Warehouse installed fulfilled another kitchen dream of mine.
 I'm the girl who types into the Pinterest search bar "belfast sink" and just scrolls through hundreds of pics on a weekly basis!
 Seriously!